abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 untangling the flags, it’s finished.
 Even though the knot is still there, it’s finished.

 That’s because the Dhamma is here and now.
-The Dhamma is *akāliko,* timeless, and it’s *sandiṭṭhiko,* apparent here and now.
+The Dhamma is *akāliko*, timeless, and it’s *sandiṭṭhiko*, apparent here and now.
 The Dhamma doesn’t simply happen when the knot is untangled or when the carpet is laid out and all of the food is cooked.
 It’s not, *Okay, the Dhamma is here now, it wasn’t here before.* The Dhamma is always here.
 During the